venka31448/venka31448/README.md

 ### <🌹> About me </🌹>

-My name is Helena and I'm a Brazilian **front-end developer**.
+My name is venkata lakshmi and I'm a indian **front-end developer**.
 I'm here on GitHub to:
 - Share my codes;
 - Learn more about front-end technologies;
 - Contribute to third-party projects;
 - Get inspiration and new ideas!

-Feel free to visit [my repositories](https://github.com/bugahontas?tab=repositories).
+Feel free to visit [my repositories](https://github.com/venka31448?tab=repositories).
 Doubts or suggestions, please open an issue and let's talk!

 ---